tonybaloney/vscode-pets/README.md

 ## Credits

-The cat and dog media assets for this extension were licensed from itch.io.
+The cat animations were designed by [seethingswarm](https://seethingswarm.itch.io/catset).
+The dog media assets for this extension were licensed from itch.io.

 [Marc Duiker](https://twitter.com/marcduiker) created the Clippy, Rocky, Zappy, rubber duck, snake, cockatiel, Ferris the crab, and Mod the dotnet bot media assets.